percona/percona-backup-mongodb/doc/source/running.rst

 Configuring a Remote Store for Backup and Restore Operations
 --------------------------------------------------------------------------------

-This must done once, at installation time, before backups can be listed, made, or restored.
+This must done once, at installation or re-installaton time, before backups can be listed, made, or restored.
 Please see :ref:`pbm.config`.

 .. _pbm.running.backup.listing:

-Example: Listing all backups
+Listing all backups
 --------------------------------------------------------------------------------

 .. include:: .res/code-block/bash/pbm-list-mongodb-uri.txt